Homeowners Insurance

 If the adjuster’s estimate seems low, you have the right to hire a public adjuster or invoke your policy’s appraisal clause.
 The Insurance Information Institute’s claim-filing guide recommends getting at least two contractor bids before accepting any settlement.

-“Homeowners who document damage immediately and get an independent contractor estimate before the adjuster visit are far more likely to receive a fair settlement.
-The insurer’s first offer is rarely the final one.”
+Homeowners who document damage immediately and secure an independent contractor estimate before the adjuster’s visit are far more likely to receive a fair settlement.
+The insurer’s first offer is rarely the final one, and invoking the appraisal clause gives you a structured path to dispute it without litigation.
+According to United Policyholders, a nonprofit that advocates for insurance consumers, understanding your policy’s dispute rights before you file is one of the most consistently effective steps a homeowner can take.

-Key Takeaway: Invoking the appraisal clause or hiring a public adjuster can increase roof claim settlements significantly — public adjusters typically charge 10–15% of the final settlement.
+Key Takeaway: Invoking the appraisal clause or hiring a public adjuster can increase roof claim settlements significantly, public adjusters typically charge 10–15% of the final settlement.
 Learn more through United Policyholders’ claims resources before accepting a low offer.

 What Factors Affect How Much Insurance Pays for Roof Replacement?